ndsev/zserio/README.md

 ### Services

-[Service types](doc/ZserioLanguageOverview.md#service-types) allows to define generic service interfaces.
+[Service types](doc/ZserioLanguageOverview.md#service-types) allow to define generic service interfaces.
 But note that no underlying communication library is provided by Zserio.
 Zserio only defines the generic interface and users are responsible for its implementation.
 However Zserio provides sample implementations of several services backends: